 Britain’s first sewerage systems were constructed in the Victorian era and have served us well for generations.

-The sewer network we operate today has been much improved over the years yet it remains under increasing pressure, and is occasionally overwhelmed.
+The sewer network we operate today has been much improved over the years.
+However, it remains under increasing pressure and is sometimes overwhelmed.

-There are several stakeholders who, like us, have important drainage responsibilities and therefore, play an essential role in alleviating sewer flooding in our region.
+There are several stakeholders who, like us, have important drainage responsibilities.
+They play an essential role in easing sewer flooding in our region.

-We are seeking to work in partnership with all stakeholders to ensure that together, we implement and maintain the most effective, environmentally responsible and sustainable drainage strategies.
+We're seeking to work with all stakeholders to ensure that we implement and maintain the most effective, environmentally responsible and sustainable drainage strategies.

-We have a five-year plan that will reduce the risk of sewer flooding for over 2,100 properties across our region.
-It is supported by a broad range of drainage activities that will help us to fully understand the factors influencing sewer flooding.
+We have a five-year plan that will reduce the risk of sewer flooding for over 2,100 properties across our region and also drive improvements for pollution risk and river water quality.
+It's supported by a broad range of drainage activities that'll help us to fully understand the factors affecting sewer flooding and pollutions.

 We carried out five catchment studies to investigate whether more properties can be protected.
 These catchment studies are looking at traditional and new methods to reduce flooding and improve levels of service.

 The studies took place in Aldershot, Brent, Oxford, Ravensbourne and Swindon.
-These areas have been selected on the basis of a wide range of issues which are not all related to sewer flooding.
+These areas have been selected based on a wide range of issues which are not all related to sewer flooding.